 The Sunday Business Post (link – subscription required).

 One of Ireland’s most respected newspapers, the Sunday Business Post is a weekly business paper with pull-out arts and entertainment and travel sections.
 My contributions have been largely in those sections – hundreds of album reviews, a couple of major travel features and some articles on business, economics and employment.

 The Seoul Government and Tourism Office (link)

-As a Seoul resident of 18 months, I contributed dozens of articles to the websites, leaflets and press releases of the Seoul Government Tourism Authority, who employed me as an English language tourism writer for a period of around 1 year.
+As a Seoul resident of 18 months, I contributed dozens of articles to the websites, leaflets and press releases of the Seoul Government Tourism Authority.
 These included a wide selection of monthly ‘what’s on?’ articles, describing and promoting music, sport and cultural events around Seoul.
-I also completed more practical work for the site, including an article explaining the (very complex) city bus system in detail, and answered questions sent to the tourism office by potential visitors.
-Several examples of my Seoul Tourism work can be found on the official website, here.
+I also completed more practical work for the site, including an article explaining the (very complex) city bus system in detail, and answering questions sent to the tourism office by potential visitors.
+My involvement later extended to the tourism agency of a group of Asian countries, ASEAN.

 My 15 page contribution to the Museyon Guidebooks New York publication on Music + Travel is on the subject of the Dublin Celtic Punk scene, exploring everything from the origins of Celtic Punk in Irish traditional music through to Dublin’s modern-day, mohican-clad rockers.
 We also delve into Dublin’s most notorious venues, and the instrumental aspects of Celtic Punk.
 The guide is available in book format only, and can be purchased through amazon.com here.
 My Muyseyon web profile can be found here.
 Release date September 27th 2009.